Kaif-Shariff/Web-Calculator/README.md

 *If the media doesn't load, please wait a moment and try refreshing the page.*

 ## Project Overview
-- **This project was created as part of my internship with Coding Samurai.
-It's a dynamic calculator webpage built using HTML, Tailwind CSS, JavaScript, and Particle.js.
+- **It's a dynamic calculator webpage built using HTML, Tailwind CSS, JavaScript, and Particle.js.
 The goal was to create an engaging and user-friendly calculator with a modern touch.**
 - **My intention for this approach is to demonstrate my skills as a Frontend developer who can utilize JavaScript to create an engaging webpage**

 ## Getting Started